-During the 11-year period FY 2016 through FY 2026, toll revenue on the Sawgrass Expressway is projected to exceed \$104 million, up from over \$74 million in FY 2016.
-The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida along with increased tourism and the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
-The variation in the average toll rates is due to these factors combined with the increases in SunPass® participation (SunPass® customers typically pay less) and annual indexing of SunPass® and TOLL-BY-PLATE toll rates.
+During the 11-year period FY 2019 through FY 2029, toll revenue on the Sawgrass Expressway is projected to exceed \$126 million, up from nearly \$92 million in FY 2019.
+The toll revenue increase in FY 2019 is attributed to recovery from revenue loss due to Hurricane Irma in the preceding year as discussed in section 3.4.
+The toll revenue growth in FY 2026 is attributed to the revenue impact from added capacity due to widening on the entire facility.
+The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida along with increased tourism, the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
+The variation in the average toll rates is due to these factors combined with the increases in SunPass® participation (SunPass® customers typically pay less) and annual indexing of SunPass® and TOLL-BY-PLATE® toll rates.